mohitjavale/takehome_assignment/report/report.md

 - **"Jumpy" Behavior:** The current reward structure sometimes encourages the robot to 'jump' up instead of stably moving on its feet.
 I'm sure this can simply be fixed by shaping some feet contact/force, or even shaping the stand reward a bit more appropriately.
 But with limited compute and time, I leave it for another day.

+- **Unstable Behavior:** I've noticed, that the policy, especially when trying to stand up from face down, can sometimes get stuck in a buckled legs state.
+This is also seen in some cases when the robot is standing up unstably leaning backwards.
+I can try and improve this behaviour by performing weighted spawning, explicitly prefering spawning face down for some percent of the robots.

+- **Training Imrpvoements:** as mentioned, the training is not the most stable and kind of twitchy and highly sensitive to the reward structuring and randomness at times.
+I can improve this by introducing much better curicullum learning, where I can assist the robot with external forces, or spawn in gradually worsening states.
+However due to limited compute, training even once is a big time investment, and implementing curicullum and narrowing down tuning for this as well will take much much longer.

+- *Get more compute!!! haha*

 ## AI Tool use
 - I truly beleive LLM's to be usefull tools, like a calculator, and have certainly used AI assistance in rephrasing documentation, as well as writing code and navigating the dependency hell of using a deprecated simulator.